 Volunteer Park Ranger

 Our Volunteer Park Ranger role is the perfect opportunity for keen and enthusiastic individuals to gain vital experience needed to start a career in nature conservation.
-St Nicks is looking for two motivated individuals for a 6 month term to assist with the rich and varied day-to-day tasks involved in managing a Local Nature Reserve (LNR) and monitoring our incredible wildlife.
+St Nicks is looking for someone who is highly motivated for a 6 month term to join a fellow Volunteer Park Ranger and assist with the rich and varied day-to-day tasks involved in managing a Local Nature Reserve (LNR) and monitoring our incredible wildlife.

 St Nicks is often referred to as ‘the green heart of York’.
 Once a landfill site, St Nicks has been transformed into a beautiful 24 acre nature reserve located just a mile outside of the city.
 Our mosaic of habitats includes grassland areas and meadows, maturing broadleaf woodland and scrub, riparian habitat and developing orchards, and boasts over 960 species.